ppc64le/devops-automation/ansible/powervc/README.md

 ## Requirements

-The Ansible OpenStack [os_server][2] module is used to create and delete PowerVC VM instances.
-This requires:

-* openstacksdk >= 0.12.0

-This can be installed in the Ansible Python environment using pip:
+The OpenStackSDK python module is required:

-`pip install "openstacksdk>=0.12.0"`
+    pip install openstacksdk

+For Ansible >= 2.10 (and optionally for Ansible v2.9) the ['openstack.cloud' Ansible collection][4] is required:

+    ansible-galaxy collection install openstack.cloud

+Note: Use example files in [ansible_v2.8](ansible_v2.8/) when *not* using collections.

 Authentication is handled by openstacksdk, which can be configured in many ways.
 See [Configuring OpenStack SDK Applications][3] for details.